Thanks to Robert Gold for interviewing me about The Radical Sales Shift on his podcast.

 But the pinball analogy doesn't mean that companies don't have control over the sales process.
 Far from it.
 It means that as a business owner or sales leader, you can control the 'bumpers' and the 'gates' of the sales process -and control how your prospects are handled during the sales process, and whether they'll reach the goal line or fall into the gutter.

-For more on the pinball sales analogy and Robert's insightful questions, listen to the podcast. (turn your volume on).
+For more on the pinball sales analogy, listen to the podcast. (turn your volume on).